michaelwang/michaelwang.github.io/docs/_posts/2024-07-20-Java-Stream-Learning-Notes.markdown

    map.merge(key, 1, (cnt, increment) -> cnt + increment)

    ```
 You can see the lambda is a little difficulte to understand.
-But if we use function reference like below code snipet, the code is more self describletive.
+But if we use function reference like below code snipet, the code is more descriptive.

     ```
     map.merge(key, 1, Integer::sum)